-- The radiology nurse will continue to look after you until you are sent back to the ward - Once you have returned to your ward, nurses will carry out close and regular observations, such as taking your pulse, blood pressure and temperature, to make sure that there are no problems.
-You will stay in bed for at least four hours.
+- You will be taken back to your ward.
+Nurses will carry out close and regular observations, such as taking your pulse, blood pressure and temperature.
+You will stay in bed for at least 4 hours.
 You should tell the nurses if you feel pain or a raise in your body temperature.
-You may be given more antibiotics. - You should drink plenty of fluids and eat normally

-If you have any problems after the procedure, please speak to the staff on the ward or contact your GP or emergency doctor if problems occur when you have returned home
+You may be given more antibiotics. - You should drink plenty of fluids and eat normally. - If you have any problems after the procedure, please speak to the staff on the ward